Souhardya/Catharsis/README.md

 ### Brief
-This project mainly focuses on using syscalls for calling Nt-functions instead of directly calling them
+This project mainly focuses on using syscalls for calling NT-functions instead of directly calling them

 Currently this project supports x64 only